Vulkro vs Trivy

 Use Trivy for the artifacts and the infrastructure, Vulkro for the application logic.
 If you only want one binary, pick the tool whose flagship strength matches the risk you are most exposed to.

-See also: Vulkro vs Semgrep, Vulkro vs Bearer, Vulkro vs Snyk, Best offline SAST, Benchmark.
+See also: Vulkro vs Semgrep, Vulkro vs Bearer, Vulkro vs Snyk, Compare the scanners, Best offline SAST, Benchmark.